A Matter of Time Tour

-The A Matter of Time Tour is the ongoing third concert tour by Icelandic musician Laufey.
-It began on September 15, 2025, in Orlando, Florida, with shows across North America.
-It will conclude in Barcelona, Spain on March 22, 2026, comprising 43 shows.
-English singer-songwriter, actress, and model, Suki Waterhouse served as the opening act for the North American leg, with Alice Phoebe Lou set to serve as the opening act for the UK and European dates and Elín Hall serving as the opening act for the Icelandic dates.
+The A Matter of Time Tour was the third concert tour by Icelandic musician Laufey.
+It began on 15 September 2025 in Orlando, United States, and concluded in Mexico City, Mexico, on 12 September 2026, comprising 70 shows.
+English singer-songwriter, actress, and model Suki Waterhouse served as the opening act for the North American leg, with South African musician Alice Phoebe Lou served as the opening act for the UK and European dates, and Icelandic musician Elín Hall served as the opening act for the Icelandic dates.
+South Korean musician Potatoi (John Cha) served as the opening act for the South Korea date.
+British singer-songwriter Leonie Biney served as the opening act for the Australia and New Zealand dates.

 Background

-On August 22, 2025, Laufey released her third full-length album, A Matter of Time.
-On May 29, 2025, Laufey announced she will embark on a North American headlining tour, marking her first all-arena concert tour.
+On 22 August 2025, Laufey released her third full-length album, A Matter of Time.
+On 29 May 2025, Laufey announced she would embark on a North American headlining tour, marking her first all-arena concert tour.
 The pre-sale and general sale dates were announced concurrently.
-Pre-sales started on June 3, while general sales began on June 6, 2025.
-On June 3, 2025, Laufey added extra dates for Los Angeles, Oakland, New York and Toronto due to demand.
-On September 5, 2025, Laufey announced the European leg of tour happening in 2026.
-Presale tickets go on sale from September 9, with the general sale starting on September 12, 2025.
+Pre-sales started on 3 June, while general sales began on 6 June 2025.
+On 3 June 2025, Laufey added extra dates for Los Angeles, Oakland, New York and Toronto due to demand.
+Laufey rehearsed for the major North American tour in Clarksville, Tennessee, located about an hour north of Nashville at F&M Bank Arena using the space in Clarksville to prepare and rehearse for the large-scale arena production before kicking off the tour.
+On 5 September 2025, Laufey announced the European leg of the tour for 2026.
+Presale tickets went on sale from 9 September, and the general sale started on 12 September 2025.
 Additional dates for London and Kópavogur were announced the same day as the general sale.
+On 4 March 2026, an Asian, Australian, and New Zealand leg of the tour was announced, comprising 16 shows.
+On 11 March, extra Pasay (Manila), Melbourne and Sydney dates were added due to demand.
+On 3 April, new Beijing and Shanghai dates were announced.
+On 9 April, a third Melbourne date was added.
+On 22 April, new Chengdu and Guangzhou dates were announced.
+On 2 June, a Latin American leg of the tour was announced, with dates in São Paulo and Mexico City.